The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 Open Farm Pet Food: At a Glance

-- High-quality ingredients: All of Open Farm’s products include high-quality ingredients like whole meats, organic produce, and superfoods like chia seeds, turmeric, and chicory root.
+- High-quality ingredients: All of Open Farm’s products include high-quality ingredients like whole meats, GMO-free produce, and superfoods like chia seeds, turmeric, and chicory root.

 - No GMOs, antibiotics, or added growth hormones: All of Open Farm’s pet food is made with meat free from antibiotics and added growth hormones.
-All fruits and vegetables are non-GMO and organic.
+All fruits and vegetables are non-GMO and some are organic.

 - Options for sensitive stomachs: Open Farm offers a wide variety of products to suit dogs and cats with food allergies.
 You can view their sensitivity chart at the bottom of this page to see which products suit your pet’s needs.